vegapit/bouncingballs/README.md

 The PPO model comes from the excellent [StableBaselines3](https://github.com/DLR-RM/stable-baselines3) Python library and as it is required in that case, the game environment implements the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) API standard.

-During main training loop, Tensorboard logs are created and saved in the `logs` folder.

 ## Scripts

 The whole training process can be reconstructed on your machine: